yashmaurya321-crypto/First-React-Native-Project/README.md

 To run the project, follow these steps:

 1. Clone the repository: `git clone https://github.com/yashmaurya321-crypto/First-React-Native-Project`
-2. Navigate to the project directory: `cd <project directory>`
+2. Navigate to the project directory: `cd AwesomeProject`
-3. Run the project: (Instructions to run the project, if any)
+3. Install dependencies: `npm install`
+4. Start the application: npx expo start or npx expo start --tunnel
+5. If you face any error durinng Start of application using 'npx expo start --tunnel' just write 'npm i ngrok' and restart it

 Feel free to reach out if you have any questions or suggestions!